napari/napari/docs/explanations/rendering.md

    represents the data but does not look like data.
 For example instead of seeing millions of tiny points, the user might want to see heatmap or bounding boxes indicating where the points are.
-Many different types of aggregation are possible and we would need to be experiment.
+Many different types of aggregation are possible and we will need to experiment and get user feedback.
 1. With images the data density is uniform but with geometry it can vary drastically.
 You can pack in millions of points/shapes/triangles into a tiny area.
 This taxes spatial subdivision schemes and might require other solutions.

-Luckily we don't need to solve all these problems to start.
+Luckily we don't need to solve all of these problems to start.
 We will start with 2D images and grow from there.
 We can render asymmetrically, so the images could use an octree while the geometric layers do not.
 Or we could start with a simplistic downsampling approach and make it fancier over time.

 ## Implementation Plan